Islamic State Dumped At Least 6,000 Bodies In Mass Graves In Iraq, U.N. Says

 The extremist group set up ersatz police forces and courts, condemning people on a wholesale level.
 Executions were often carried out in public to heighten the impact on Iraqi citizens.
 And death came by a variety of means: The report lists "shooting, beheading, bulldozing, burning alive and throwing persons off the top of buildings."

-Despite the staggering loss of life, the U.N. reminds us that the mass graves don't show the entire picture of what Iraqis have lost.
+Despite the staggering loss of life, the U.N. notes that the mass graves don't show the entire picture of what Iraqis have lost.

 "Incidences of killings where remains were discovered in houses and elsewhere, and the bodies subsequently not buried are not included" in the mass graves report, the U.N. said.